Where can Americans travel? What to know about COVID-19 restrictions around the world

 Asia

-Most countries in Asia have closed their borders to U.S. tourists, including China, Japan and India, which is facing one of the worst COVID-19 outbreaks.
-South Korea and Thailand are letting American travelers in, but they must provide proof of a negative COVID-19 test and quarantine upon arrival.
+Multiple countries in Asia have closed their borders to U.S. tourists, including Japan and India, which is facing one of the worst COVID-19 outbreaks.
+China is allowing travelers who have valid residence permits and visas, but there are specific requirements for visas, and testing and quarantine protocols are also in place.
+South Korea and Thailand are letting American tourists in, but they must provide proof of a negative COVID-19 test and quarantine upon arrival.

 Australia and New Zealand